BICENTENNIAL TRIBUTE

 T: Buongiorno - Byron - I trust you enjoyed the energia maschile aboard the American ship yesterday?

-B(sneakily looks for telescope): Que? er, yes - 'twas most illuminating - Fletcher!!
-Do I possess any dark blue cutaway with perchance brass buttons and frogging and whatnot - I feel a debt of honour has accrued to paternal memory
+B(sneakily looks for telescope): Que? er, yes - 'twas most flattering - Fletcher!!
+Do I possess any dark blue cutaway with perchance brass buttons and frogging?
+I feel a debt of honour has accrued to paternal memory

-F: Nowt, my lord - your tailor asserts that in blue you carry the aspect of a policeman in penury
+F: Nowt, my lord - Mr. Edwards, your tailor in the Row, asserts that in Blue you carry the aspect of a policeman in penury

 B(recalls CW's tuneful exclamations): Well, to botheration, tarnation and damnation to it!